kuzzleio/documentation/src/sdk-reference/go/1/auth/get-my-rights/index.md

 ## Return

-A pointer to a user_right object containing:
+A pointer to an array of UserRight object containing:

 | Option     | Type    | Description                       |